 Additionally, USDA officials make spontaneous and unannounced visits to the breeding facilities to confirm that the breeders are following AWA regulations and a report is subsequently filed.

 The hobby breeders Forever Love Puppies works with are not subject to the same inspections or regulations by the USDA, because they are small and humane operations within a breeder’s own home with only a few dogs of the same breed involved.
 However, we expect all our breeders to go above and beyond our expectations and requirements for the care and upbringing of our puppies, whether they are licensed breeders or hobby breeders.

 We provide “pet quality” puppies, which means they are not guarenteed to meet American Kennel Club (AKC) or other kennel club breed standards in terms of physical appearance and conformation.
 This is not a bad thing or a concern – all it means is that their markings, height, or eye color may disqualify them from being “show quality” because it does not fall within the official breed standards that make them eligible to compete.
 Some of our puppies are AKC registered and come with a certificate of pedigree, meaning that their purebred lineage and family history has been marked into the AKC’s studbook.
 This does not determine the quality or health of the puppy, but only certifies that the puppy is the offspring of a named, registered purebred pairing.
-All our puppies, regardless of AKC status, are of equal pet-quality and in good health.

 Have any questions as to our breeders?
 We’re here!